cjphawes/green-unity-project-1/README.md

 - There's a small paragraph giving guidance on how to start their journey volunteering.
 - It provides a variety of horizontal card style opportunities for the user to select.
 They include a background image relating to the opportunity, with an associated icon, plus a small enticing description on the opportunity entails.
 A visual element added is when hovering over a oppportunity card, increasing in size to help the user identify which opportunity they are focused on.
 - The associated icons help the user further identify which type of volunteering they have available to them.
 - Each opportunity card has a CTA button, that all link to the Become a Member page.
-Visual aid is also given with changing background and border when hovering over it.
+Visual aid is also given with changing the background and border when hovering over it.

 ##### Aside section

-- A selection of recommended external websites, that help contribute to helping the planet/society with a description of what they do.
+- I have added selection of recommended external websites, that help contribute to helping the planet/society with a description of what they do.
 This gives the user a variety of options not just from my website alone, making the user think my website is more official and professional.
 I also used the `target="_blank"` attribute, for creating external tab so users don't lose the webpage.

 ![opportunity-page](/assets/README-file-images/opportunities-page.png)